Dead Sea Scrolls: Ownership

 Upon their discovery in 1947 in what was then Mandatory Palestine, the Dead Sea Scrolls were first moved to the Palestine Archaeological Museum.
-The museum was managed by Jordan, along with all of East Jerusalem, from 1948 until 1967.
+Following the Jordanian annexation of the West Bank (including East Jerusalem) in the aftermath of the 1948 Arab–Israeli War, the museum's management become the responsibility of Jordan.

-After Israel's occupation of the West Bank, including East Jerusalem, in 1967, the Palestine Archeological Museum (soon renamed the Rockefeller Archeological Museum) fell under Israeli administration, and the Dead Sea Scrolls collection held there was moved to the "Shrine of the Book", in the Israel Museum in West Jerusalem.
-The Israel Museum falls under the auspices of the Israel Antiquities Authority, an official agency of the Israeli government.
-The permanent Dead Sea Scrolls exhibition at the museum features a reproduction of the Great Isaiah Scroll, surrounded by reproductions of other fragments that include Community Rule, the War Scroll, and the Thanksgiving Psalms Scroll.
+Following the 1967 Arab–Israeli War, Jordan was defeated and Israel began to occupy the West Bank and East Jerusalem.
+The Palestine Archeological Museum (renamed the Rockefeller Archeological Museum) fell under Israeli administration, and the Dead Sea Scrolls collection held there was moved to the Shrine of the Book.

-Some of the Dead Sea Scrolls collection held by the Jordanian government prior to 1967 were stored in Amman rather than at the Palestine Archaeological Museum in East Jerusalem.
-As a consequence, that part of the collection remained in Jordanian hands, under their Department of Antiquities.
-Since 2013, the part of the collection held by Jordan has been on display at The Jordan Museum in Amman.
-Among the display items are artifacts from the Qumran site and the Copper Scroll.

 Israel claims ownership of the Dead Sea Scrolls collection currently housed at the Israel Museum.
 This claimed ownership is contested by both Jordan and the Palestinian Authority.

 Forgeries and claimed private ownership

-Arrangements with the Bedouin left the scrolls in the hands of a third party until a profitable sale of them could be negotiated.
+Arrangements with the Bedouins left the scrolls in the hands of a third party until a profitable sale of them could be negotiated.
 That third party, George Isha'ya, was a member of the Syriac Orthodox Church, who soon contacted St Mark's Monastery in the hope of getting an appraisal of the nature of the texts.
 News of the find then reached Metropolitan Athanasius Yeshue Samuel, better known as Mar Samuel.
 After examining the scrolls and suspecting their antiquity, Mar Samuel expressed an interest in purchasing them.
 Four scrolls found their way into his hands: the Isaiah Scroll (1QIsaa), the Community Rule, the Habakkuk Pesher (a commentary on the book of Habakkuk), and the Genesis Apocryphon.
 More scrolls soon surfaced in the antiquities market, and Professor Eleazer Sukenik and Professor Benjamin Mazar, archaeologists at Hebrew University, soon found themselves in possession of three, The War Scroll, Thanksgiving Hymns, and another, more fragmented, Isaiah Scroll (1QIsab).